easydataservices/db2-lifecycle/README.md

 # db2-lifecycle

 This repository will be removed shortly.
-On reflection, I had decided that it was (to use some British terms, a half-arsed implementation of a half-baked idea).
+On reflection, I had decided that it was (to use possibly British terms) a half-arsed implementation of a half-baked idea.

 A more fully fledged approach is being developed in the ``db2-state-model`` repository.